-Welcome to the Carter House, located at 307 North Church Street, directly behind WCDPL, and near the heart of downtown Bowling Green.
+Welcome to the Carter House, located at 307 North Church Street directly behind WCDPL, near the heart of downtown Bowling Green.

 The Carter House is for the use of WCDPL and library-related organizations.
 When not required for such use, local organizations and private individuals are welcome to rent the first floor of the Carter House.
 Rental fees, regulations, and a rental application form may be found in the attached rental policy document below.
-Inquiries may be made by contacting WCDPL at 419-352-5104.
+Inquiries may be made by contacting Angie Babcock at (419) 353-8044.

 Highlights of the Carter House include: